Contrasting Benson Hill (BHIL) & The Competition

-Benson Hill (NYSE:BHIL – Get Rating) is one of 33 public companies in the “Food & kindred products” industry, but how does it contrast to its competitors?
-We will compare Benson Hill to related companies based on the strength of its profitability, institutional ownership, analyst recommendations, earnings, valuation, dividends and risk.
+Benson Hill (NYSE:BHIL – Get Rating) is one of 33 publicly-traded companies in the “Food & kindred products” industry, but how does it contrast to its rivals?
+We will compare Benson Hill to related businesses based on the strength of its risk, dividends, analyst recommendations, profitability, valuation, earnings and institutional ownership.

 Analyst Recommendations

-This is a summary of recent ratings and target prices for Benson Hill and its competitors, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Benson Hill and its rivals, as reported by MarketBeat.

 |Sell Ratings